asonnens/VCF_reader/README.md

 11/1/2018

 ###Purpose
-The script read_vcf.py takes information from a VCF file, annotates it using the ExAc genome browser.
+The script read_vcf.py takes information from a VCF file, annotates it using the Broad Institute's ExAc genome browser, and outputs it to a csv file that can be opened in a text editor or spreadsheet.

 Each variant is output as a row, with the headers:
-Chromosome,Position,Gene,Variant_type,Impact,Reference_allele,Alternate_alleles,Depth_coverage,Percent_reads_supporting_reference,Percent_reads_supporting_variants
+Chromosome, Position, Gene, Variant type, Impact, Reference allele, Alternate alleles, Depth coverage, Percent reads supporting reference, Percent reads supporting variants

+When the variant is intergenic, gene is reported as NA.

+The Impact is describes whether the variant(s) are intergenic or within a gene.
+If they are within a gene, they are reported as insertion, deletion,nonsense, missense, synonymous, within the UTR or a splice site, or intronic.

+When there are multiple variants in the same position, the alleles are reported within the same column, separated by a colon- the percentage of reads supporting each alternate variant allele are also separated by a colon.

 ###To run: